wp-plugins/affiliates-woocommerce-light/readme.txt

 Please try to solve problems there before you rate this plugin or say it doesn't work.
 There goes a _lot_ of work into providing you with free quality plugins!
 Please appreciate that and help with your feedback.
 Thanks!

-You are welcome to [follow me on Twitter](http://twitter.com/itthinx) for updates on this and related plugins.
+You are welcome to [follow itthinx](http://twitter.com/itthinx) on Twitter for updates on this and related plugins.

 == Installation ==